SizoDevelops/Blogger/README.md

 **Installation**
 ------------

-To install the Blogger extension, follow these steps:
+To install the Markdown To JSON extension, follow these steps:

 1. Open VS Code
 2. Navigate to the Extensions view by clicking the Extensions icon in the left sidebar or pressing `Ctrl + Shift + X` (Windows/Linux) or `Cmd + Shift + X` (macOS)
-3. Search for "Blogger" in the Extensions marketplace
+3. Search for "Markdown To JSON" in the Extensions marketplace
 4. Click the "Install" button to install the extension

 **Usage**
 -----

-To use the Blogger extension, follow these steps:
+To use the Markdown To JSON extension, follow these steps:

 1. Open a Markdown file in VS Code
 2. Click the "Command Palette" by pressing `Ctrl + Shift + P` (Windows/Linux) or `Cmd + Shift + P` (macOS)